GriceTurrble/recipes.riceprower.com/README.md

 # Rice-Prower Family Recipes

-A collection of recipes made in the Rice-Prower home and associated nerdy tools.
+A collection of recipes made in the Rice-Prower home, and associated nerdy tools.

 ## Installation